FaserF/transparentgray/README.md

 # Transparent Dark Gray

 ## A transparent dark gray theme for Home Assistant
-> This is my first ever custom theme for Home Assistant and my first ever GitHub/HACS repository.<br /> Thanks to: https://github.com/JOHLC/transparentblue for his dark blue theme, where this theme is based on.
+> This is my first ever custom theme for Home Assistant.<br /> Thanks to: https://github.com/JOHLC/transparentblue for his dark blue theme, where this theme is based on.

 ## General information